benwyrosdick/benwyrosdick.github.io/about.md

 permalink: /about/
 ---

-I am a Christian, husband of more than 10 years, and father of two.
+I am a Christian, husband (13+ years), and father of three.
 I am an entrepreneur and passionate software developer.
 Over the last decade my focus in software development has been around ruby and web applications.

 Most recently, my time as founder of Compose (formerly MongoHQ) has given me experience in building a distributed platform backed by several web applications and services written in ruby, node, and go.
 We took our original monolithic application and broke it up into smaller apps and services that allowed us to scale the platform in a way we were not able to with the single app.